khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 ### When not to use

-- If the options within the panel are selectable options, refer to the [listbox](/components/dropdown-listbox) component.
+- If the options within the panel are selectable, refer to the [listbox](/components/dropdown-listbox) component.
 - If the options within the panel perform app-like JavaScript actions, consider using a [menu](/components/dropdown-menu) instead.
 - If a user is selecting a single text option from a group of options within a [form](/components/form), consider using a `<select>` element, [radio group](/components/radio-button), or [checkboxes](/components/checkbox) instead.
 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.